Beginner’s Guide to Backcountry Skiing in Gaspésie

 Maps of backcountry areas in Gaspésie

-Want to discover the joys of backcountry skiing or snowboarding in the powder snow of Gaspésie like Mylaine and friends?
-Plan your trip at tourisme-gaspesie.com!
+Want to discover the joys of backcountry skiing or snowboarding in the powder snow of Gaspésie?
+Be in the loop and plan your trip at tourisme-gaspesie.com!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.